korridor/laravel-has-many-sync/README.md

 ]);
 ```

 The sync method accepts an array of data to place on the intermediate table.
 Any data that are not in the given array will be removed from the intermediate table.
-So, after this operation is complete, only the data in the given array will exist in the intermediate table:
+So, after this operation is complete, only the data in the given array will exist in the intermediate table.

 #### Syncing without deleting